Igna24/Igna24/README.md

   <div id="header" align="center">
     <img src="" alt="">
     <h1 align="center"> Hi, I'm Ignacio</h1>
-    <h3 align="center">I am an experienced worker
-who looks for better
-opportunities to grow up in a
-personal and professional way
-within a company to reach a
+    <h3 align="center">I am an experienced worker who looks for better opportunities to grow up in a personal and professional way within a company to reach a common success.</h3>
-common success.</h3>
   </div>
+ ---
+ - 🔭 Currently, I am studying web design and development at CETAV
+ - 💬 Ask me about HTML, CSS, Javascript
+ - 📫 How to reach me: ignaciomaringarro@gmail.com
+ - 🌱 I’m currently learning Javascript, Python

 <!--
 **Igna24/Igna24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.